 A little further down the road we come across another small taverna – Ristorante Flora Mimi’s complete with octopus hanging on a line.
 The blackboard menu outside is written in Greek but I can see they have calamari.
 This must be the place to come for seafood in Ano Meria.

 There are some fascinating things to see on this road – two rudderless windmills, intricate dry stone walls made from the local green slate, large stone circles which look like seating areas but I can’t determine what their real function is – Google has been of no use to me with this.

 We approach a whitewashed cuboid house on the left – our attention is first drawn to the collection of objects on the roof including a number of chimney like terracotta jars with with blue stripes painted around their width, small wooden box shaped constructions, a shower head, gas containers set into the roof in concrete and a line of string with plastic bottles hanging from it.
 An elderly gentleman sits by the doorway in the shade and raises his hand and smiles at us.

 Along the front wall of the house there are rows of Greek words and along the next wall, childlike pictures of two people and a boat in drawn in blue paint.
 At first I thought this may have been the folk museum I’d read about but we later see a sign for this further down the road.
-I’d love to know more about this house and why it has been decorated this way – and again Google has been of no use whatsoever.
+I’d love to know more about this house and why it has been decorated this way.

 The bus passes us on its way to Ano Meria and we give the driver a wave to let him know that we want to catch the bus on the way back – he nods his acknowledgement.